 \section{Theoretical description}

 With continuous-wave (CW) light, it is possible to spatially shape the input field of a MMF in such a way that a focus appears at the output facet of the fiber.
 However, time-domain shaping is necessary in order to allow the input to travel in a single spatial mode.
-The output field of an MMF for a broadband pulsed input is also time-dependent, which can be exploited to do time-domain wavefront shaping.
+The output field of a MMF for a broadband, pulsed input is also time-dependent, which can be exploited to do time-domain wavefront shaping.
 The principle is illustrated in Fig. \ref{fig:sketch}.
-Two spots at the output, A and B, of the MMF are assumed to have an independent temporal response to a transform-limited input pulse.
+Two spots at the output of the MMF, A and B, are assumed to have an independent temporal response to a transform-limited input pulse.
 Inverting one of the responses and using that as the input pulse shape results in a transform-limited pulse in either spot A or B, depending on which response was inverted.
-This enables the output of a short pulse in many possible output spots, even though the input pulse is still in a single spatial mode.
+This enables making a short pulse at a particular spot at the output facet, even though the input pulse is still in a single spatial mode.
 Note that all pulses travel via the same spatial path since they are injected via a single spatial mode, hence any losses affect all input pulses in the same way and effectively do not play a role.

 We will now elaborate on why the output is time-dependent, how time-domain wavefront shaping is defined and how the system can be modelled.